 The Private Pilot Licence (PPL) program at Mount Royal University is intended for students with little or no flying experience, who wish to join Mount Royal’s industry-recognized Aviation Diploma program and train for a career as a professional pilot.
 The MRU PPL program is available to students who have applied to the Mount Royal University Aviation Diploma program.

-MRU offers the PPL program once a year, and we anticipate that it will be available again January 2023 to prepare students for entry into the Sept.
-2024 diploma program.
-Applications to the upcoming PPL program can be requested by contacting firstname.lastname@example.org, beginning Oct.
-1.
+MRU offers the PPL program which will prepare students for ongoing flight training as part of the diploma program.
+Applications to future PPL programs can be requested by contacting firstname.lastname@example.org.